EngineerBetter/engineerbetter-hugo/content/blog/kill-the-devops-team.md

 * A team exists called "The DevOps Team"
 * There is a job title of "DevOps Engineer"
 * 'The DevOps Team' does not write the applications running in production
-* 'The DevOps Team' does not get paged at 4am when something goes wrong
+* The app development team does not get paged at 4am when something goes wrong
-* App development teams have to ask 'The DevOps Team' to do things for them
+* The app development team has to ask 'The DevOps Team' to do things for them

 If you counted one or more of the above, then commiserations: you're doing NotDevOps!
 On the up side you're not alone, given the [thousands of job adverts for "DevOps Engineers"](https://www.itjobswatch.co.uk/default.aspx?q=DevOps+Engineer&l=&id=0&p=6).